AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/disclaimers.md

 **Copyright © 2020 Australian Digital Health Agency**

 This document contains information which is protected by copyright.
 All Rights Reserved.
 No part of this work may be reproduced or used in any form or by any means – graphic, electronic, or mechanical, including photocopying, recording, taping, or information storage and retrieval systems – without the permission of the Australian Digital Health Agency.
-All copies of this document must include the copyright statement and other information contained on this page.
+All copies of this document must include the copyright and other information contained on this page.

 **Regenstrief Institute (LOINC)**